Wilfrid Laurier reaches Vanier Cup with 48-24 win over Bishop's | TSN

 Wilfrid Laurier reaches Vanier Cup with win over Bishop's

+The Wilfrid Laurier Golden Hawks and Laval Rouge et Or will clash in this year's Vanier Cup.

+Laval prevailed 17-14 in Saturday's see-saw battle with the host Regina Rams to win the Mitchell Bowl and advance to Canadian university football's championship game next week in Kingston, Ont.

-LENNOXVILLE, Que. — The Wilfrid Laurier Golden Hawks have advanced to the Vanier Cup with a 48-24 win over the host Bishop's Gaiters on Saturday.
+Wilfrid Laurier's Golden Hawks punched their Vanier ticket with a 48-24 victory over the Bishop's Gaiters to take the Uteck Bowl.

+Laval has won three Vanier Cups and reached the final of another in the last seven years.

-The Golden Hawks reached the U Sports championship game Nov.
-23 in Kingston, Ont., for the first time since 2005, when Laurier won the Vanier Cup over Saskatchewan.
+Wilfrid Laurier is heading to the U Sports championship game for the first time since winning it in 2005.

-The Uteck Bowl victors will meet the winner of Saturday's later semifinal between Laval and Regina, playing for the Mitchell Bowl.

-Wilfrid Laurier raced to a 34-3 lead at halftime at Coulter Field.

-Fourth-year Golden Hawks quarterback Taylor Elgersma threw five touchdown passes, going 30-for-34 in attempts for 452 yards.
+Fourth-year Golden Hawks quarterback Taylor Elgersma threw five touchdown passes, going 30-for-34 attempts for 452 yards.

 This report by The Canadian Press was first published Nov.
 16, 2024.